raffaelespazzoli/credscontroller/README.md

 There is a need to improve how credential are managed in Kubernetes.
 Credentials are supposed to be managed with secretes but secrets have some limitations. here is a secret threat model and relative needed security controls:

-1. secret must be stored securely.
+1. Secrets must be stored securely.
 Secrets should be encrypted when at rest.
-2. secret must be transmitted securely among the platform components and the final consumer.
+2. Secrets must be transmitted securely among the platform components and the final consumer.
 Secrets should be encrypted when in transit.
-3. secret should be visible only to subjects who have a need to know reason.
+3. Secrets should be visible only to subjects who have a need to know reason.
 In Kubernetes and Openshift it is relatively easy to get a view permission on secret, more granular control is needed there.
-4. secret should not be accessible when in use.
+4. Secrets should not be accessible when in use.
 Today, because secrets are provisioned via a mounted file system, a node administrator can see all secrets of all pods running on that node.

 This orchestration attempts to mitigate all the above threats.
 See the detailed document for an in depth explanation.